-Due to the complexity of the phenomenon and the technical difficulties of the related mathematical analysis, especially from the numerical point of view, in the last twenty years a phasefield damage approach has been developed to overcome the aforementioned issues.
-Nowadays it is a well established and consolidated method to approximate both brittle (see [4, 5, 27]) and cohesive fractures (see [7, 31]).
-It consists in the introduction of an irreversible internal variable taking values in [0, 1] and representing the damage state of the material.
+Due to the complexity of the phenomenon and the technical difficulties of the related mathematical analysis, especially from the numerical point of view, in the last 20 years, a phase-field damage approach has been developed to overcome the aforementioned issues.
+Nowadays, it is a well-established and consolidated method to approximate both brittle (see several studies5-7) and cohesive fractures (see Bonacini et al. and Iurlano^{8,9}).
+It consists in the introduction of an internal variable taking values in [0, 1] and representing the damage state of the material.
 Usually, values 0 and 1 mean a completely sound and a completely broken state, respectively, while a value in between represents the case of a partial damage.
 The presence of a fracture is thus ideally replaced by those parts of the body whose damage variable has reached the value 1.

-In this work a rigorous mathematical analysis is carried out for a one-dimensional model for hybrid laminates, which was previously introduced and numerically investigated in [3].
-Its description is given by coupling the damage phase-field approach, which models the elasticbrittle behaviour of the layers, with a cohesive law in the interface connecting the materials.
+In this work, a rigorous mathematical analysis is carried out for a one-dimensional model for hybrid laminates, which was previously introduced and numerically investigated in Alessi and Freddi.10 Its description is given by coupling the damage phase-field approach, which models the elastic-brittle behaviour of the layers, with a cohesive law in the interface connecting the materials.
 The investigation is restricted to the case of incomplete damage in the sense that a reservoir of elastic material stiffness is always maintained, even if the damage variable reaches the maximum value 1.
-This situation can be concretely justified by considering materials formed by different components from which only a part can undergo a damage (for instance in composite materials obtained with a matrix and a reinforcement) and delamination may take place; on the other side it can be seen as a mathematical approximation of the complete damage setting in which the material goes through full rupture.
-We refer for instance to [14, 33] for an analysis of complete damage between two viscoelastic bodies, or to [12] for a complete damage model in elastic materials, while we postpone the inspection of this model to future works, due to high mathematical difficulties related to the cohesive zone.
+This situation can be concretely justified by considering materials formed by different components from which only a part can undergo a damage (for instance, in composite materials obtained with a matrix and a reinforcement) and delamination may take place; on the other side, it can be seen as a mathematical approximation of the complete damage setting in which the material goes through full rupture.
+We refer, for instance, to Bouchitté et al. and Mielke and Roubíček^{11,12} for an analysis of complete damage between two viscoelastic bodies, or to Bonetti et al13 for a complete damage model in elastic materials, while we postpone the inspection of this model to future works, due to high mathematical difficulties related to the cohesive zone.

-Here, the model we want to analyse describes the evolution of a unidirectional hybrid laminate in hard device: a prescribed time-dependent displacement $\bar{u}(t)$ is applied on one side of the bar, whereas the other is fixed.
-We restrict our attention to slow prescribed displacements, so that inertial effects can be neglected and the analysis can be included in a quasi-static and rateindependent regime.
-For the sake of simplicity we consider a bar composed by only two layers with thickness $\rho_1$ and $\rho_2$ , respectively, bonded together along the entire length by a cohesive interface.
-The thickness of the interface is very thin compared with $\rho_1$ and $\rho_2$ , which in turn are way smaller than the length of the laminate L > 0.
-Thus the model can be considered as one-dimensional.
+Here, the model we want to analyse describes the evolution of a unidirectional hybrid laminate in hard device: A prescribed time-dependent displacement $\bar{u}(t)$ is applied on one side of the bar, whereas the other is fixed.
+We restrict our attention to slow prescribed displacements, so that inertial effects can be neglected and the analysis can be included in a quasi-static and rate-independent regime.
+For the sake of simplicity, we consider a bar composed by only two layers with thickness ρ_1 and ρ_2 , respectively, bonded together along the entire length by a cohesive interface.
+The thickness of the interface is very thin compared with ρ_1 and ρ_2 , which in turn are way smaller than the length of the laminate L > 0.
+Thus, the model can be considered as one-dimensional.